twisted/towncrier/README.rst

     ; The filename that it will write to, relative to the current dir filename = NEWS.rst

-Then put news fragments (see "News Fragments" below) into a "newsfiles" directory under your project.
+Then put news fragments (see "News Fragments" below) into a "newsfragments" directory under your package (so, if your project is named "myproject", and it's kept under ``src``, your newsfragments dir would be ``src/myproject/newsfragments/``).

 To produce the news file, run::